Cybersecurity Education Across the UW

 This program is offered in four different options:

-Certificate: the Information School, partnered with the Professional and Continuing Education offers a Certificate in Information Assurance and Risk Management.
+Certificate: The Information School, partnering with UW Professional and Continuing Education, offers a Certificate in Information Security & Risk Management.
 Coursework is graded on a pass/fail bases, and academic credit is not received.
 Finished coursework is displayed on the students PCE transcript, and not on their academic transcript.

 Part of the MSIM: matriculated students enrolled in the Master of Science in Information Management can take the three hybrid classes (IMT 551, 552, 553) for academic credit toward their master's degree.
 Graduates are industry leaders in the Puget Sound area and around the globe turning today’s information and technology resources into tomorrow’s sources of change, growth, and innovation.
 View MSIM program website.